1.8. Challenger Service API

 Request:

 Body should use the mime-type “application/x-www-form-urlencoded”.
-The posted form data must contain an “address”.
+The posted form data must contain an object that follow the restrictions defined in config.

 Response: